cbetti/org-chart/README.md

     cat TEAMS.yaml
     cat PEOPLE.yaml

-Or render an image.
-Reporting structure is supported at this time.
+Or render an image. "reporting" and "teams" structures are supported at this time.
 Make sure you have graphviz' 'dot' on your path, and try this:

     pipenv run python orgchart/picture.py reporting
+    pipenv run python orgchart/picture.py teams

 ## Changing the Org Chart